-Its patented products are designed to boost efficiency and help energy producers meet rising demand.
+Their patented products are designed to boost efficiency and help energy producers meet rising demand...
 And they even produce components that help with the production of hydrogen, solar and thermal energy.

 For investors, there has been no hotter market than energy.